-Ben Bishop comes up big while Lightning hold off Kings 2-1
+Hedman scratched late, but Lightning hold off Kings 2-1

+''We were just like, 'What else is new?'''
+Brian Boyle said of the latest setback in a difficult season.

+The Lightning responded to their All-Star's absence with improved defensive play across the board in a gut-check win.

-LOS ANGELES (AP) -- Brian Boyle scored the go-ahead goal late in the second period, and the Tampa Bay Lightning opened a six-game road trip with a 2-1 victory over the Los Angeles Kings on Monday.
+Boyle scored the go-ahead goal late in the second period, and Tampa Bay opened this trip with a 2-1 victory over the Los Angeles Kings on Monday.

-Ben Bishop made an early mistake that led to Kyle Clifford's goal for the Kings, but bounced back to make 31 saves in his second start back from a three-week absence with a lower-body injury.

-Tyler Johnson scored in the first period for the Lightning, who won for just the second time in seven games.

 Both teams played without stars due to illness.
 Kings captain Anze Kopitar missed his first game since Nov.
-20, and All-Star defenseman Victor Hedman missed his first game of the season for Tampa Bay.
+20, while Hedman missed his first game of the season despite participating in warmups.

+Hedman leads the Lightning in ice time, assists and blocked shots.
+The 6-foot-6 Swede leaves an enormous hole in the lineup, but his absence only focused the Lightning on playing even harder to salvage a season in danger of slipping away.

+After falling one game shy of back-to-back Eastern Conference championships last season, the Lightning have the NHL's lowest points percentage since Thanksgiving.
+They beat L.A. for just their second victory in seven games.

+Ben Bishop made an early mistake that led to Kyle Clifford's goal for the Kings but bounced back to make 31 saves in his second start back from a three-week absence with a lower-body injury.
+Tampa Bay hadn't won at Staples Center since Jan.
+12, 2009, losing four straight.

+''It's an accomplishment to win in this building,'' Bishop said. ''It feels like we never do.''

-Neither team had much offensive success in a rare afternoon game at Staples Center, but the Kings dropped to 3-3-0 on their seven-game homestand.
-After a visit from San Jose on Wednesday, they'll be on the road until after the All-Star Game at Staples Center on Jan.
-29.
+Neither team had much offensive success in a rare afternoon game at Staples Center.
+Peter Budaj stopped 27 shots for the Kings, who dropped to 3-3-0 on their seven-game homestand.

+''They were pressuring us hard, and their defense was stepping up a lot (and) forcing us to make those bad plays,'' Kings forward Trevor Lewis said. ''Obviously, we were too slow.
+We've got to speed our game up here.''

 Clifford snapped his 24-game goal drought since Nov.
 8 when he stole the puck from a roaming Bishop behind the Tampa Bay net.
 Clifford, who also had a fight shortly after the opening faceoff, scored on a wraparound before Bishop could recover.